Scrivito/scrivito_icon_box_widget/README.md

 # ScrivitoIconBox

-## Description

-A Widget for Scrivito showing an icon in a box.
-Color, Background color, the icon, size and the shape can be selected.
-For the icons, font awesome is used.
+A Scrivito widget showing an icon in a box.
+The icon color, background color, the icon, size and the shape can be selected.
+For the icons, Font Awesome is used.

 ## Installation

-Add this lines to your application's Gemfile:
+Add this line to your application's Gemfile:

     gem 'scrivito_icon_box_widget'